 he who works with his hands and his head and his heart is an artist.

-For me, creativity is a boundless expression of ones inner life.
+For me, creativity is a boundless expression of one’s inner life.
 I’ve always known that I would, one day, use my creativity and passion for beauty as a means of financially supporting myself throughout my life.
-So the first step was taken when I graduated from the Fashion Institute of Technology in 1967, with a degree in Apparel Design.
-However, I found working in the garment district unsatisfying and stressful.
-I moved back home into the arms of my Italian family and began both an inner and outer search for a personal expression of my creativity.

-I had no idea at the time just how deeply involved my passion for beads would become, nor where my creativity would take me.
+I had no idea at the time just how deeply involved my passion for beads would become, or where my creativity would take me.
 One day I came across an antique French beaded purse that was in disrepair.
 I took it apart.
 I fell in love with these tiny fantastic metal beads.
 My obsession with detail was a direct result of this discovery.
-My work evolved in many unexpected ways and I found myself interested in executing only one of a kind neck pieces with as much detail as possible.
-The more intricate, the better!
-Working with beads afforded me a means of self-expression that had infinite possibilities reflecting both my inner and outer world.
+My work evolved in many unexpected ways and I found myself interested in executing only one of a kind neckpieces with as much detail as possible.
+Working with beads became my means of self-expression that took me a mysterious journey.
 I feel very peaceful when I am creating.
-I feel “at home” and emotionally and spiritually centered.
+My process is a meditation.

 I do not have a particular philosophy about my work.
 I simply love what I do and have a deep need to create beauty and order in a world that can sometimes be very chaotic.
 It is a place of calmness and spiritual nourishment for me.
 One could easily say I am obsessed, and accumulating the materials I work with brings me a great deal of joy.
 The depth, richness, and beauty of our world are truly reflected in the components I use.